TL;DR - Summary

 Connecting too many devices to one AP can slow the network down.
 You can prevent congestion by deploying enterprise-grade WLANs that support load balancing and Quality of Service (QoS) to keep performance consistent.

-Types of Wireless LAN Deployments
+Types Of Wireless LAN Deployments

 The most common types of WLAN deployments include: